segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 ---
+rewrite: true
-title: Amazon Personalize
+title: Amazon Personalize Destination
 ---

 Segment makes it easy to send your data to Amazon Personalize (and lots of other destinations).
 Once you've tracked your data through our open source [libraries](https://segment.com/libraries) we'll translate and route your data to Amazon Personalize in the format they understand.
-[Learn more about how to use Amazon Personalize with Segment.](https://segment.com/integrations/amazon-personalize)
+[Learn more about how to use Amazon Personalize with Segment.](/docs/destinations/amazon-personalize)

 [Amazon Personalize](https://aws.amazon.com/personalize/) is a machine learning service that makes it easy for developers to create individualized recommendations for customers using their applications.
 AWS Personalize enables…